 Finding Sheds with Fido – Part II

 If you are looking to train your dog to be a shed finding machine and are wondering where Part I of this series is, stop what you are doing and click here.
-You need to first have read Part I, as it thoroughly discusses all of the groundwork that needs to be laid before you can get to this point.
+You need to first have read Part I, as it thoroughly discusses all of the groundwork that needs to be laid before you can get to this point of your shed hunting training journey.

 In Part II we are going to build off of all of the work we did in the previous article.
 At this point your dog should be doing the following: have an advanced comprehension and ability when it comes to the 3 most important basic obedience skills (sit, recall, and heel), know how to use their nose, and finally have a dog that is confidently working an open field in a well thought out pattern.
-If you have checked off all of the above, read on.
+If you have checked off all of the above, read on to learn more about antler shed hunting with dogs.

 This step is absolutely crucial if you want to have a dog that will hunt sheds.
 Introducing your dog to shed antlers is not as nerve wracking as introducing your dog to gunshots, but much like gun intro work, if you screw this up it may result in a dog with some aversions.
 You are probably thinking, “How hard can this actually be?”
 Though this step may appear simple, if your dog catches an antler tip to the eye on its first go, there’s a good chance that he will not want anything to do with sheds in the future.